MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 What exactly are we going to calculate.
 We want result per activity, so we get results per 'A', 'B' and 'C'.
 Activity 'B' is only in case 1.
 Case 1 duration is 90 minutes, activity 'B' duration is 20 minutes.
 Result for case 1 and activity 'B' is  20/90 = ~ 0.22.
 Because 'B' is not included in other cases, this is also the final result for 'B'.

 Do the calculation for activity 'A', for case 1 the ratio is 10/90, for case 2 the ratio is 40/120, with average value 0.22 (0.11 + 0.33 divided by 2).
-In the same manner we calculate 6 individual results per each of events 'C' and make the average.
+In the same manner, we calculate 6 individual results per each of events 'C' and make the average.

-In terms of aggregation is it nothing new, we generate results per attribute value, but for calculation we used metric (value) from case.
+In terms of aggregation, it's nothing new.
+We generate results per attribute value, but for calculation, we used metric (value) from case.

 **Result:A =0.21;B = 0.22;C = 0.39**